Onboarding is about welcoming and assisting a new employee to learn and build a company culture where everybody feels part of the team.

-A physical work environment holds a critical role to the traditional hiring process.
+A physical work environment holds a critical role in the traditional hiring process.
 At the office, you can greet a new employee in the morning with a welcome package in hand.
-You’ll introduce them to everyone, take them to their desk, set up a meeting and explain the training process.
-On recess, you’ll come to their desk and invite them to have lunch with the team.
-This regular and friendly contact over the upcoming weeks will help them get connected with the company, the work they’ll be doing and their teammates.
+You’ll introduce them to everyone, take them to their desk, set up a meeting, and explain the training process.
+At recess, you’ll come to their desk and invite them to have lunch with the team.
+This regular and friendly contact over the upcoming weeks will help them get connected with the company, the work they’ll be doing, and their teammates.
 While remote employees don’t have as many opportunities to organically blend into the company culture and the team.

 A Strong Pre-Boarding Process

 Pre-boarding provides a company with an opportunity to start aligning its new employee with its values, mission and culture.
 For a remote new employee, the first day at work can be challenging as they do not have a co-worker or a senior to informally guide them on the company policies, the roles and responsibilities as well as acceptable behaviour.
 This can make them feel disconnected and lower their excitement on day one.
 From a psychological point of view, a new employee might feel anxious or doubtful about their career choice in joining your company.
 Having a strong pre-boarding process in place can wipe out such tension and make the onboarding process more effective.
 Pre-boarding can also hearten the new employee’s commitment to the company.